Help your family avoid food mix-ups at home, school, and work

 Finally, be proactive with food outside of your home.
 Label school and work lunches with allergy alert labels.
 Make it easy for teachers, classroom volunteers, and coworkers to practice allergy safety with bold labels for school and work desks.

 These extra steps can help you reduce food mix-ups and keep your family safe.
 What are your favorite allergy safety tips?
-Comment below or join the conversation on Facebook.
+Join conversation on Facebook, TikTok, or Instagram.